-Cannes film festival allowed for an interesting interview with Julianne Moore where she mused on the characters she has played and how no one is truly ordinary.
+Cannes film festival allowed for an interesting interview (quote below) with Julianne Moore where she mused on the characters she has played and how no one is truly ordinary.

 Reading that quote reminded me of a conversation with a friend who is my father’s age and a rather memorable character.
 In fact with his white upturned mustache, well put together exterior and endless fascinating stories we discussed something similar when I stated that “I don’t think anyone could forget meeting him because of how memorable he is.”

 His reply was simply that once you get to know people, once you know more of their interior than simply ‘what they do’ or ‘where they’re from’, once you peel the mundane every day layers away, well you simply find that everyone is fascinating and there isn’t anything such as “ordinary.”

 This is all very deep for a Tuesday morning, especially after a long weekend.
 But deep conversations are always perfectly timed, no matter what time of day…even over breakfast.

 With the holiday weekend I took a short trip with a friend to Shoeburyness (oddest town name I’ve been too, but easy to remember!) where I covered my camera in the rain as my friend stayed above the beach in a hut away from the rain.